Travis Jankowski: Minor leagues

 Jankowski entered the 2013 season as the Padres' No. 21 prospect, as decided by Baseball America.
-He was assigned to the Class A-Advanced Lake Elsinore Storm of the California League, where he continued to develop his base-stealing abilities.
+He was assigned to the High-A Lake Elsinore Storm of the California League, where he continued to develop his base-stealing abilities.
 Through mid-August, Jankowski led all professional baseball players in the United States with 71 stolen bases for the season; internationally, only Freddy Guzmán, who was playing at the time for the Delfines del Carmen of the Mexican League, had more.
 On August 18, Jankowski suffered a sprained ankle in a swimming pool, ending his season early.
 In 556 plate appearances for Lake Elsinore, Jankowski batted .286, with one home run and 38 RBI.
-That September, he was named a California League Post-season All-Star.
+That September, he was named a California League Postseason All-Star.

 The following year, Jankowski was assigned to the Double-A San Antonio Missions.
 After a strong start to the season, hitting .254 in his first 67 at bats, Jankowski fractured his wrist by running headlong into the outfield fence while in pursuit of a fly ball.
 He underwent surgery for the injury, which fractured his elbow as well as his wrist, and, after a series of rehab assignments, returned to San Antonio for 10 games in August.
 Limited to only 46 minor league games in 2014, Jankowski batted .236, with 15 RBIs and 27 runs scored in 165 at bats.
 Jankowski later admitted that he had pushed himself too hard to return to the field in 2014, and that he continued to hone his technique the following offseason so that he could enter 2015 at full strength.
 He returned to Double-A in 2015, where he impressed manager Jamie Quirk in the outfield through a series of impressive catches, earning the nickname "Secretary of Defense".
 In late July, after hitting .316 with 23 stolen bases, Jankowski was promoted to the Triple-A El Paso Chihuahuas of the Pacific Coast League.
 In 24 games there, he hit .392, with nine stolen bases and eight extra-base hits.